 Only the Embassy approved panel physician in London can perform the medical examination.

 Can the medical take place at any time?

-The medical examination must take place before the visa interview. lf your application is being processed by the National Visa Center (NVC) you should be prepared to attend a medical examination at least 5 days before the date of your interview.
+The medical examination must take place before the visa interview. lf your application is being processed by the National Visa Center (NVC) you should be prepared to attend a medical examination at least five working days before the date of your interview.
 If a medical report is not available, your application will be denied pending receipt.

 What if my medical runs out before I travel to the United States?